10 Native Women You Should Have Learned About in History Class

 Tallchief received a Kennedy Center Honor for lifetime achievements in 1996.
 That same year, she was also inducted into the National Women’s Hall of Fame.

-You may recognize Suzan Shown Harjo as the force of nature behind the public campaign—and legal action—to compel the Washington Redskins football team to drop their deeply offensive name and mascot.
+You may recognize Suzan Shown Harjo as the force of nature behind the public campaign—and legal action—to compel the Washington Redskins football team to drop their deeply offensive name and mascot (which they finally did in 2020).
 But that’s only Harjo’s most recent fight.
 The poet, writer, lecturer, curator, and policy advocate has worked tirelessly for more than four decades to take on the urgent issues impacting the everyday lives of Indigenous Americans.

 But that’s not all.
 In 1978, then-President Jimmy Carter appointed Harjo as a congressional liaison for Indian affairs.
 That same year, she lobbied hard and helped pass the American Indian Religious Freedom Act (AIRFA).
 And in the 1980s, she served as executive director of the National Congress of American Indians (NCAI) and founded the Morning Star Institute, a Native rights organization for traditional and cultural advocacy.